tubakrc/Power_BI_Projects_2/README.md

 * Utilize the interactive map for location-based insights.

-## Conclusion
+## 💠Conclusion

 This project offers a comprehensive approach to analyzing e-commerce transactions.

 By leveraging SQL Server for data management and Power BI for visualization, I gain valuable business insights that drive decision-making and strategy development.